RolfKoenders/butler/README.md

 ## Features
 Butler has the following features:
-- Get traffic information (Netherlands)
+- Traffic information (Netherlands)
+- Weather forecast

 ## Usage
 Butler is listening to the following commands / messages.
 It can depend per command where its available.
 Most of them work over per direct message.